WordPress/gutenberg/docs/extensibility/extending-blocks.md

 ### `editor.PostFeaturedImage.imageSize`

 Used to modify the image size displayed in the Post Featured Image component.
-It defaults to `'post-thumbnail'`, and will fail back to the `full` image size when the specified image size doesn't exist on the media object.
+It defaults to `'post-thumbnail'`, and will fail back to the `full` image size when the specified image size doesn't exist in the media object.
 It's modeled after the `admin_post_thumbnail_size` filter in the Classic Editor.

 _Example:_